A Guide to Shaving Your Head with Acne

 How to Manage Post-Shave Pimples

-Use Exfoliant with Salicylic Acid
+Use an Exfoliant with Salicylic Acid

 Wear a Hat